o3de/o3de.org/content/docs/userguide/gems/builtin/s.md

 ---
-description: ' You can use gems to add features and assets to your &ALYlong; game project. '
+description: ' You can use gems to add features and assets to your Amazon Lumberyard game project. '
-title: Add modular features and assets with &gems;
+title: Add modular features and assets with gems
 ---
 # Add modular features and assets with Gems {#gems-system-gems}